 - Country evaluation and future expectations

-To find out more about EU – Ukraine cooperation and partnership, go here.
+To find out more about EU-Ukraine cooperation, please go here.